I’ve always loved night skies.

 With the EOS 5D mk IV and 14mm f/1.8 on the tripod, I was ready to compose the picture.
 I forgot the right-angle finder attachment for the 5D mk IV, but even bending down to look through the finder, it was pretty dim.
 I roughly positioned the relatively bright foreground line down low, double-checked my exposure, and shot.
 I also checked the bubble level in the tripod head’s mount before each shot.
 I’d remembered the EOS cable release, a must to avoid camera shake from pressing the shutter button on the camera.

-Big sky looking west – Pagosa Riverside Campground
+Big sky looking southwest – Pagosa Riverside Campground

 The streak is an airplane up very high.